federicocappelli/federicocappelli.github.io/torrenthound.markdown

 ### Download

-Download Torrents locally or by using a remote Torrent Client such as a home server or NAS, without using browser extensions, bash scripts or moving `.torrent` files around.
+Download Torrents locally or using a remote Torrent Client, such as a home server or NAS, without using browser extensions, bash scripts or moving `.torrent` files around.

 <p align="center">
   <img width="60%" src="./files/th2.png">